Involving AsIAm in Your Research

 If you would like to discuss AsIAm’s participation in a research project, please contact firstname.lastname@example.org.

-We will make exceptions if it is a research project that is in line with our ethos, has our tendered input, and or if it is being undertaken by an accredited academic body, which our Management Team will decide on a case-by-case basis.
+We will make exceptions if it is research that is in line with our ethos, has our tendered input, and or if it is being undertaken by an accredited academic body, which our Management Team will decide on a case-by-case basis.

 Due to GDPR rules, AsIAm cannot put researchers directly in touch with individual members of the autism community or provide researchers with their contact details.

-Involving Autistic People in Studies and Research
+Involving Autistic People in Research

-For further advice, take a look at the University of Manchester’s Guidelines for conducting research with the autistic community.
+For further advice, take a look at the University of Manchester’s guidelines for conducting research with the autistic community.

 Talking about Autism in Research